π± oss β Claude Code Plugin¶

 Releases go out correctly. oss:shepherd enforces SemVer before any tag lands.
 It writes the changelog with deprecation tracking, generates migration guides for breaking changes, and runs a readiness audit.
 No accidental major bumps.
 No forgotten changelog entries.

-Triage is fast and structured. /oss:analyse health gives you a repo overview with duplicate issue clustering and stale PR detection every morning.
+Triage is fast and structured. /oss:analyse vitality gives you a repo vitality scorecard with duplicate issue clustering and stale PR detection every morning.
 Drilling into a specific thread gives you a structured summary you can act on immediately.

 π¦ Install¶